-A hearty vegan bulgur bowl filled with juicy butternut squash pieces, wilted spinach, and toasted coconut.
+A hearty vegan bulgur bowl filled with roasted butternut squash pieces, wilted spinach, and toasted coconut.
 This bright, versatile dish is great for lunch, dinner, or gatherings!

 KITCHEN TIP: HOW TO PEEL & CUT BUTTERNUT SQUASH